rfknapp/FetchGoldBar/README.md

 Note: You could press the hotkeys Ctrl+R and then T to run the test

 Future Enhancements:
-- Move the logic of the weighing into a recursive function
 - Query the user to find out which browser they wish to use instead of defaulting to Chrome